tydar/stomper/README.md

 ## Examples

+I have written a simple chat client designed to use a generic STOMP pub-sub server called [stomp-chat](https://github.com/tydar/stomp-chat) that can serve as an example of a client for this server.

 Currently one simple point-to-point messaging example is included at `examples/PointToPoint`.
 Clone the repo, navigate to that folder, and run `docker-compose up` to see it in action.

 ## Install and test latest build from GHCR